adrih1/Ecole42/PostCommonCore/RainFall/level0/walkthrough.md

 [...]
 ```

-If that check is pass we see there is a call to execv :
+If we validate that check, the program then does a call to execv :

 ```bash
 0x08048f46 <+134>:	mov    %eax,0x4(%esp)